Annie's Bones

 Publishers Weekly April 14, 2017

 The Devil’s Triangle, by Howard Owen.
+Permanent,

-Permanent, $28 (240p) ISBN 978-1-57962-499-6
+$28 (240p) ISBN 978-1-57962-499-6

-Here's the (starred) Publishers Weekly review of The
+Here's the (starred) Publishers Weekly review of The Devil's Triangle, my 15th novel and

-Devil's Triangle, my 15th novel and sixth Willie Black mystery, which comes out in June.
+sixth Willie Black mystery, which comes out in June.

-At the start of Owen’s superior sixth outing for Richmond, Va., reporter Willie Black (after 2016’s Grace),
+superior sixth outing for Richmond, Va., reporter Willie Black (after 2016’s Grace), a twin-engine Beechcraft plane

-a twin-engine Beechcraft plane crashes into the Dark Star bar, killing 22, injuring 29, and fueling wild speculation about
+crashes into the Dark Star bar, killing 22, injuring 29, and fueling wild speculation about the cause of the crash.
+Was it

-the cause of the crash.
-Was it a terrorist act, suicide, or an accident?
-The pilot is identified as David Biggio, a former
+a terrorist act, suicide, or an accident?
+The pilot is identified as David Biggio, a former Richmond resident who was once

-Richmond resident who was once arrested for stalking his former wife; the plane belonged to James “Chopper” Ware,
+arrested for stalking his former wife; the plane belonged to James “Chopper” Ware, who owns a hardware store in

-who owns a hardware store in a tiny town on the Chesapeake Bay.
-Black uses all his journalistic resources, including such
+a tiny town on the Chesapeake Bay.
+Black uses all his journalistic resources, including such strong supporting characters

-strong supporting characters as Peachy Love, the police media relations person, and elderly Jumpin’ Jimmy Deacon, who
+as Peachy Love, the police media relations person, and elderly Jumpin’ Jimmy Deacon, who gives him a lead to Biggio’s

-gives him a lead to Biggio’s ex-wife.
-As usual, Black finds himself at odds with police chief Larry Doby Jones and with
+ex-wife.
+As usual, Black finds himself at odds with police chief Larry Doby Jones and with his newspaper’s publisher,

-his newspaper’s publisher, Rita Dominick.
-An unexpected insurance policy, the discovery of a murder victim, and a man’s
+Rita Dominick.
+An unexpected insurance policy, the discovery of a murder victim, and a man’s hidden past keep Black

-hidden past keep Black digging.
+digging.
 Owen’s informed treatment of Richmond and its declining daily paper is perfect.
 (June)

 First review of The Devil's Triangle